-- Detailed list of infrastructure to be assumed, itemized and complete with quantities and values to be prepared for asset management - 1 compact disc (CD) in Microsoft Excel format (format of spreadsheet to be approved by Asset Management Coordinator), as well as, two paper copies - □ Consulting Engineers Certificate of Completion - □ Landscape Architects Certificate of Completion (All landscape items including but not limited to: streetscaping, pond plantings, fence location, block plantings, etc.) - □ Written Clearance from Parks & Facilities Division for parks and open spaces - □ Statutory Declaration - □ Written clearance from Water/Wastewater Supervisor hydrants, secondary valves, main line valves and water service boxes - □ OLS Certificate found or replaced bars - Benchmarks - □ Storm and Sanitary Sewers flush and video inspection report and deficiencies rectified - □ Appropriate sized water meter - Documentation of satisfactory completion of all required inspections below
+- Detailed list of infrastructure to be assumed, itemized and complete with quantities and values to be prepared for asset management - 1 USB stick in Microsoft Excel format (format of spreadsheet to be approved by Asset Management Coordinator), as well as, two paper copies. - □ Consulting Engineers Certificate of Completion - □ All documentation as required by the MOE Certificate of Approval for SWM facility - □ Landscape Architects Certificate of Completion (All landscape items including but not limited to: streetscaping, pond plantings, fence location, block plantings, etc.) - □ Written Clearance from Parks & Open Space Division for parks and open spaces - □ Statutory Declaration - □ Written clearance from Water/Wastewater Supervisor hydrants, secondary valves, main line valves and water service boxes - □ OLS Certificate found or replaced bars - Benchmarks - □ Storm and Sanitary Sewers flush and video inspection report and deficiencies rectified - □ Appropriate sized Water Meter - Documentation of satisfactory completion of all required inspections below